rtmigo/depz/README.md

 ../libs/mylib2
 ~/path/mylib3

+# lines that cannot be resolved to an existing
-# the following line will be considered an EXTERNAL
+# directory are considered EXTERNAL dependencies
-# dependency, if directory ./requests does not exist:

 requests
+numpy
 ```
 ### Local dependencies are recursive